 Ownership of Assets

 Technically, when you set up a trust, you are no longer the legal owner of the assets in the trust.
 However, when you name yourself as the trustee, you maintain full control of the assets until you become incapacitated or pass away.
 Then, the successor you’ve selected takes over.

 Comparisons to an Irrevocable Trust

 A revocable trust can be changed at any time, giving you the flexibility to adapt the trust as your wishes or financial circumstances change.
 An irrevocable trust can’t be changed once it is created.

 In a revocable trust, the trust maker and trustee are the same person.
 In an irrevocable trust, the trust maker and trustee must be different people.
 Typically, irrevocable trusts are used for Medicaid planning to help people become eligible for benefits without spending down assets unnecessarily.

-If you’re worried about probate and estate taxes taking funds away from your heirs, Legacy Lawyers can help you create a revocable living trust that will leave the legacy your loved ones deserve.
+If you’re worried about probate and estate taxes taking funds away from your heirs, our dedicated estate planning attorneys can help you create a revocable living trust that will leave the legacy your loved ones deserve.
 Call our office in Wilmington or fill out the contact form on this page to schedule a free 15-minute consultation.
 You may also wish to review our calendar of upcoming seminars and workshops to help you better understand your estate planning options.